PGY1 Residents

 Geisel School of Medicine at Dartmouth

 Sarah graduated from Michigan State University with a B.A. in Comparative Cultures and Politics and a B.S. in Human Biology.
-Her extensive work on understanding the barriers to health access in a global context led her to complete an M.Sc. in Refugee and Forced Migration Studies and an M.Sc. in Medical Anthropology, both at the University of Oxford, as a Rhodes Scholar.
+Her extensive work on understanding the barriers to health access in a global context led her to complete an M.Sc. in Refugee and Forced Migration Studies and an M.Sc. in Medical Anthropology, both at the University of Oxford as a Rhodes Scholar.
 Following her graduate education, she attended the Geisel School of Medicine at Dartmouth.
 Sarah is a recipient of the U.S. Public Health Service Excellence in Public Health Award, recognized for expanding access to health care services for individuals without housing in Vermont and New Hampshire.
-She is currently interested in community psychiatry and global mental health, with a focus on transition age youth.
+She is currently interested in community psychiatry and global mental health, with a focus on transitional age youth.
 Sarah enjoys gardening (and fresh produce), canoeing, most soccer-related activities, and a good memoir.

 Deborah Park, M.D., M.S.